SuperLowLevel/SuperLowLevel.github.io/_posts/people/2010-03-30-shixiangwu.md

 google : None
 github : None
 linkedin: None
-institution: Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences
+institution: Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences (CAS)
 institutionShort: SIAT, CAS
 ---

-Shixiang Wu is currently a PhD student in Shenzhen Institute of Advanced Technology, Chinese Academy of Science.
+Shixiang Wu is currently a PhD student in SIAT,CAS.
 She is supervised by Prof. Yu Qiao and Chao Dong.
 She received her Master. degree from The Soochow University in 2016.
-Her current research interest focuses on image restoration.